canada-ca/blogue-canada-ca-blog/en/_posts/2019-12-20-top-ten-lessons.md

 ## 8. Good service relies on good measurements

-<blockquote><pSuccessfully improving a service relies on understanding the pain points and empathizing with citizens who are trying to complete a task.</p>
+<blockquote><p>Successfully improving a service relies on understanding the pain points and empathizing with citizens who are trying to complete a task.</p>
 <p>Making sure you’re tracking useful metrics is the only way to make sure you can provide good service.</p>
 <p>Don’t measure success with volumetrics.
 Measure with conversions, rejected applications or form errors.
 Don’t measure success with the number of calls.
 Track the change in callers with the same issues after a change in web content.
 Track the outcome of moving people to online service from paper filing.</p>
 <p>Instrumental to successful task optimization is measuring the performance ahead of time, so that you can focus your experiment on the changes that will make the biggest difference.”</p>